scottish-pl-institute/spls/meetings/2025/december/CODE-OF-CONDUCT.md

 Every code of conduct violation report will be treated with seriousness and care.
-If a member’s immediate safety and security is threatened, an individual organiser may take any action that they deem appropriate, up to and including temporarily banning the offender from any SPLV space.
+If a member’s immediate safety and security is threatened, an individual organiser may take any action that they deem appropriate, up to and including temporarily banning the offender from any SPLS space.
 In less urgent situations,
 at least two organisers will discuss the offence and mutually arrive at a suitable response, which will be shared with the offender privately.